-Allow only the operator on the tractor and only the laborers in the places designed for them.
+• Allow only the operator on the tractor and only the laborers on either side of the Aftersort belt.
 Keep riders off.

 CAUTION: Workstations are built on the Pik Rite Tomato Harvester to ensure that laborers can safely stand while doing grading.